The Language Lab

 He investigates connections between song, language, and landscapes while working on projects to improve Indigenous community access to cultural heritage collections.

 Clint received the 2020 Barrett Award for Australian Studies and has co-translated world-first Indigenous language works in film and theatre.
 He serves as Deputy Chair of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Council and maintains a significant creative research agenda, leading development of the Mayakeniny Noongar performance resource and releasing music under the name Maatakitj.
-He is a Fellow of the Australian Academy of the Humanities.
+He is also a Fellow of the Australian Academy of the Humanities.

 -